Skip to main content

 Same as in SE::Google.

-A-Parser allows you to process results during parsing, in this section, we have provided the most popular cases for the Startpage parser.
+A-Parser allows you to process results directly during scraping, and in this section we have provided the most popular use cases for the Startpage scraper

 Same as in SE::Google.